Markyjay/fs-django-project/README.md

 Jubril my mentor at Code Institute who was very patient and generous with his time.

-Kyle Clow and Stephen Dawson new friends and recent hackathon partners who has helped me throughout my project with encouragement and patience.
+Kyle Clow and Stephen Dawson new friends and recent hackathon partners who have helped me throughout my project with encouragement and patience.
 I can not thank them enough.

-Other Slack members and the code institute tutoring service was also helpful throughout the project.
+Other Slack members and the code institute tutoring service were also helpful throughout the project.